acid-boi/iitb-assignments/softwareLab/week-2/readme.md

 This appends an export statement to `~/.bashrc`, making the password accessible via `$SERVICENAME_PASSWORD` after sourcing.

 ---

-### Security Note

-- This script is meant for **educational purposes**.
-Storing passwords in plain text (even with restricted file access) is **not recommended for production systems**.
-A more secure approach would involve encryption or use of a dedicated password manager (e.g., `pass`, `gopass`, or external secret stores).
-- Use strict file permissions to ensure only the script owner can access the password file:

 ```bash
 sudo chmod 600 /var/secure_passwords.txt